JasonThon/lightflus-doc/docs/api.md

 Lightflus is implemented by *Rust* and powered by *Deno* (A JS runtime, backed by V8 engine).
 However, for the purpose of performance, we turn to use Deno as an embedded module, not a runtime container.
-This means, We **support limited numbers of third-party libs** and **user-defined types cannot be imported correctly** now (We are trying to find a new way).
-Moreover, maybe some features of JavaScript/TypeScript is also not supported yet.
+This means, We **support limited third-party libs** and **user-defined classes imported in lambda is unsupported now**.

-Third-party libs we supported are listed in the following table:
+Third-party libs we support are listed in the following table:

 | Lib | Npm Link | Description |
 |:----|:---------|:------------|